Oklahoma Council of Public Affairs

 Jump to navigation Jump to search

 The Oklahoma Council of Public Affairs (OCPA) is a conservative state-based think tank and member of the State Policy Network.
-The OCPA states that its mission is to "accumulate, evaluate, and disseminate public policy ideas and information for Oklahoma consistent with the principles of free enterprise, limited government, and individual initiative."[1]
+The OCPA states that its mission is to "promote the flourishing of the people of Oklahoma by advancing principles and policies that support free enterprise, limited government, individual initiative, personal responsibility, and strong families.."[1]
+The OCPA maintains collections of open records for the state of Oklahoma, which includes data on employee salaries, state revenue and expenses, and state payments to vendors.

 News and Controversies